cert-lv/graphoscope/INSTALL.md

 ## Production server setup

 Dev. host can be used to deploy the necessary files on a prod. server, local installation also is possible.
-On the prod. server install a musl, C standard library.
+On the prod. server install a **musl**, C standard library.

 On DEB based systems:
 ```sh